jasongong11/covid_x_ray_classification_cnn_sift_svm/README.md

 # STA 208 covid-19 x-ray classification with CNN and SIFT-SVM
 This final project is a classification model for Stat 208, Davis 2021 spring class.
-Instructor: James Sharpna.
+Professor: Dr. James Sharpna.

 In this project, we're going to use CNN and SIFT + SVM for COVID-19 classification based on medical X-Ray Images.